-The Gretsch White Falcon is one of the best-looking — arguably the best-looking — electric guitars ever produced, certainly amongst hollow bodies.
-With its gold-plated hardware, gorgeous white finish, and iconic “falcon” scratchplate, the “Cadillac of Guitars” has long left guitar players the world over pining for ownership.
+The Gretsch White Falcon is one of the best-looking — arguably the best-looking — electric guitar models ever produced, certainly amongst hollow bodies.
+With its gold hardware, gorgeous white finish, and iconic “falcon” scratchplate, the “Cadillac of Guitars” has long left guitar players the world over pining for ownership.

 It’s not all just good looks, though, the guitar also plays beautifully, with a silky feel and wonderful playability, and a sound that simply cannot be replicated by another guitar.